sillythewanderer/C-Pong/README.md

 If not lazy:

-then chose a folder to store this small game and open that folder in a terminal emulator (like KDE Konsole or Kitty)
+chose a folder to store this small game and open that folder in a terminal emulator (like KDE Konsole or Kitty)

 then clone the repo: